-As you may already know, there is a pretty apparent gender disparity within the tech industry.
-You’ve noticed it and so have many before.
+Like us you may already know, there is a pretty apparent gender disparity within the tech industry.
+It’s easy when attending a conference to look around and wonder “Where are all the women?”.
 The truth is, the number of men in technological careers far outweighs women.

-The Liverpool Girl Geeks were established way back in 2013, and were born from a single question:
+Established in 2013, The Liverpool Girl Geeks were born from a single question:

 “Where are all of the women in tech?”

 A small group of women quickly became a large, vocal movement, through both their determination and technical prowess.
 They now run their group from their own headquarters down in the creative, vibrant area of Liverpool, the Baltic Triangle.

 You might be asking, “How do the Liverpool Girl Geeks intend on bridging the gender gap within the tech industry.”…

 By 2040 only 1% of the technology sector will be female.
 If we sit by idle.